-5 reasons diversity training are not successful as anticipated
+5 reasons diversity training is not as successful as anticipated

 In Robin D’Angelo’s White Fragility, the author describes the potent defensiveness many white people feel whenever anyone suggests that they may have, intentionally or otherwise, engaged in racist thinking or behavior.
 This defensiveness prevents people from effectively examining their own biases.
 Sometimes people even reduce their support for diversity after diversity training because they fear leaders won’t treat them fairly.

-University of Chicago CS Professor Chelsea Troy sees the problem as perfectionism.
-“Folks conflate critiques of their thoughts and actions with critiques of them as people,” Troy says University of Chicago CS Professor, Chelsea Troy.
+University of Chicago CS professor Chelsea Troy sees the problem as perfectionism.
+“Folks conflate critiques of their thoughts and actions with critiques of them as people,” she says.
 So, people who believe they are biased, also believe they are irredeemable.
 As a result, they believe they must deny or defend having any bias in order to continue to believe they are good people.

 Telling people what to do backfires

 According to research, people react negatively when they feel external controls on their thoughts and behavior.
 Researchers find that workers perform more poorly when they feel they lack autonomy at work.
-In other words, people are more open to diversity initiatives, when they think it’s their idea.
+In other words, people are more open to diversity initiatives when they think it’s their idea.

 Dobbin and Kalev found that people tended to resent external pressure to reduce prejudice, unless they wanted it themselves.